 Professor Kaufman is actively involved in the Council on Foreign Relations (CFR).
 He is currently a CFR Life Member and Member of the CFR International Affairs Fellowship Selection Committee.
 He is a former CFR Term Member and a former CFR International Affairs Fellow.

 Professor Kaufman dedicates a significant portion of his time to non-profit organizations and social enterprises.
-He is a Senior Fellow and, for 23 years, was a board member of Humanity in Action, a non-profit educational organization dedicated to protecting minority and human rights.
+He is a Senior Fellow and, for 23 years, was a board member of Humanity in Action, a non-profit educational organization dedicated to protecting human and minority rights.
 From 2001 to 2015, he was the founder, president, and chair of the Board of Directors of the American Friends of the Kigali Public Library, which partnered with the Rotary Club of Kigali-Virunga (of which he is an honorary member) to build Rwanda’s first-ever public library, the Kigali Public Library (also known as Rwanda Library Services).
 The institution now serves as Rwanda’s national public library and focal point for the country’s annual “Rwanda Reads” literacy campaign.
 From 2011 to 2020, he was a member of the Board of Advisors (including as its chair from 2013 to 2016) of Indego Africa, a non-profit social enterprise that partners with cooperatives of artisan women in Rwanda and Ghana to bring their products to Western markets.
 He also served on Indego Africa’s Board of Directors from 2014 to 2016.

 Professor Kaufman frequently consults for a wide array of individuals and organizations in the public and private sectors.
 He has advised, among others, two successful U.S. presidential campaigns, the White House National Security Council, the U.S. Department of State, the U.S. Department of Defense, the U.S. Senate Foreign Relations Committee, sitting and prospective members of the U.S. Congress, the Lieutenant Governor of a U.S. state, the New York City Office of the Mayor, and Meta (formerly known as Facebook).
 He has also testified as an expert witness to the United Kingdom and Belgian parliaments.